katarzynaroza/python-developer-journey/mate-academy-tasks/2025/2025-08-23-refactoring.md

 # 💭 Technical reflection:
 - Try to use theory that is given by Mate Academy to the task
-- If I want to refactor a code, in group chat there is AI function for that.
+- If I want to ask about code in Mate Academy chat, there is speccial function to give a code block.

 # 🔖 Tags / topics:
 `TAG: REFACTOR`